Rayane-Boucheraine/Raffle-Contract/README.md

 2. The lottery should automatically and programmatically draw a winner after a certain period.
 3. Chainlink VRF should generate a provably random number.

-4. Chainlink Automation should trigger the lottery draw regularly.# Raffle-Contract
+4. Chainlink Automation should trigger the lottery draw regularly.